Reef

 In order to create an even more natural environment, I decided to add a wave box and a controllable powerhead with a combination controller.
 This allows both the wave box and the powerhead to come on in alternating cycles creating a strong wave effect in the tank.

 The below pic is a diagram I made to show the position of the powerheads so that it might give you a few ideas.
-It is showing how it would look if you were looking down into the tank from the top120flowmap The Importance of Water Flow and Movement
+It is showing how it would look if you were looking down into the tank from the top

 If you have any questions about this article, please feel free to start a thread in our forum using the below link.
 If you are not already a member, please take the time to sign up and join.